blocksense-network/zkVMs-benchmarks/guests/README.md

    1. Above your main (entrypoint) function add a `#[guests_macro::proving_entrypoint]` attribute
    2. Make sure the function is public
-   3. Move all input variable declarations as arguments to the main function and remove their assignments
+   3. Move all input variable declarations as arguments to the main function and remove their assignments.
+      Input parsing is built-in and automagically handles types.
    4. In case your program works without the standard library, or you want to support lack of std, remember to add
       `#![cfg_attr(feature = "no_std", no_std)]` at the top of your `lib.rs`